Saad2884/Saad2884/README.md

 ## 🧐 About

-- 🌱 I’m currently learning Full Stack Development** on Flutter
+- 🌱 I’m currently learning Full Stack Development on Flutter
 - 📫 Want to reach me? **msmkd2884@gmail.com** or DM me on **Facebook: https://www.facebook.com/muhammad.saad.28**
-- 🔭 I am currently contributing to Open Source, building some cool daily use applications using Flutter and Dart
+- 🔭 I am currently contributing to Open Source, building some cool IOT based applications using Flutter and Dart
 - 🔭 I am also working as a Embedded System Engineer writing code of the microcontrollers like Arduino, Esp32 and Raspberry Pi
 - 👀 Things I know: <i> Python, MATLAB, C++, C#, Dart, Flutter, html, Git/Github, </i>
 <br><br>